 About Me

-Recent and upcoming projects include my doctoral dissertation on the music and life of Emahoy Tsege-Mariam Gebru, transcriptions of piano music by Diamanda Galás, a new realization of Maryanne Amacher’s “Petra” with Jack Yarbrough, an album of piano music by Eve Beglarian, a new piano work by Alison Yun-fei Jiang, the premiere of an evening-length work by Tui St. George Tucker, and an undergraduate history course about the piano as (especially post-colonial) nation-building venue.
+Recent and upcoming projects include my doctoral dissertation on the music and life of Emahoy Tsege-Mariam Gebru, transcriptions of piano music by Diamanda Galás, a new realization from archival materials of Maryanne Amacher’s “Petra” with Jack Yarbrough, an album of piano music by Eve Beglarian, a new piano work by Alison Yun-fei Jiang, the premiere of an evening-length work by Tui St. George Tucker, and an undergraduate history course about the piano as (especially post-colonial) nation-building venue.

 A “professional” bio is available here, as is a CV.